niteen11/data301_predictive_analytics_machine_learning/ml_projects/README.md

 This step is data-centric: determine how much data is needed, what type of data is needed, where to get the data, assess legal obligations surrounding data acquisition... and get the data.
 Once you have the data, ensure it is appropriately anonymized, make certain you know what type of data it actually is (time series, observations, images, etc.), convert the data to a format you require of it, and create training, validation, and testing sets as warranted.

 ## Explore the data

 This step in the checklist is akin to what is often referred to as Exploratory Data Analysis (EDA).
 The goal is to try and gain insights from the data prior to modeling.
 Recall that in the first step assumptions about the data were to be identified and explored; this is a good time to more deeply investigate these assumptions.
 Human experts can be of particular use in this step, answering questions about correlations which may not be obvious to the machine learning practitioner.
 Studying features and their characteristics is done here, as is general visualization of features and their values (think of how much easier it is, for example, to quickly identify outliers by box plot than by numerical interrogation).
 Documenting the findings of your exploration for later use is good practice.

+* Create a copy of the data for exploration (sampling it down to a manageable size if necessary).
+*  Create a Jupyter notebook to keep a record of your data exploration.
+*  Study each attribute and its characteristics:
+** Name
+** Type (categorical, int/float, bounded/unbounded, text, structured, etc.)
+** % of missing values
+** Noisiness and type of noise (stochastic, outliers, rounding errors, etc.)
+** Possibly useful for the task?
+** Type of distribution (Gaussian, uniform, logarithmic, etc.)
+* For supervised learning tasks, identify the target attribute(s).
+* Visualize the data.
+* Study the correlations between attributes.
+* Study how you would solve the problem manually.
+* Identify the promising transformations you may want to apply.
+* Identify extra data that would be useful (go back to “Get the Data” on page 506).
+* Document what you have learned.

 ## Prepare the data

 Time to apply data transformations you identified as being worthy in the previous step.
 This step also includes any data cleaning you would perform, as well as both feature selection and engineering.
 Any feature scaling for value standardization and/or normalization would occur here as well.